prakhar19us/plant-the-flag/README.md

    - ✅ 1st try → 🎉 Great!
    - ✅ 2nd try → 👏 Nice!
    - ✅ 3rd try → 😅 Phew!
    - ❌ Wrong → You’ll see the country name.

+## 📜 License
+MIT License.
+Free to use, share, and modify.

 ## 🛠️ Development
 Clone the repository and open `index.html` in your browser: